cervinka479/Football/README.md

 2. **Set Up API Keys**:

-    - Replace the placeholder API key in `src/main.py` with your OpenAI API key.
+    - Replace the placeholder API key in `.env` with your OpenAI API key.

 3. **Run the Application**: